nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator_python_bindings.md

 A more complicated case is the use of a {cpp:class}`~holoscan::ops::HolovizOp::InputSpec` type in the `HolovizOp` bindings.
 This case involves creating Python bindings for classes {cpp:class}`~holoscan::ops::HolovizOp::InputSpec` and {cpp:class}`~holoscan::ops::HolovizOp::InputSpec::View` as well as a couple of enum types.
 To avoid the user having to build a `list[holoscan.operators.HolovizOp.InputSpec]` directly to pass as the `tensors` argument, an [additional Python wrapper class](https://github.com/nvidia-holoscan/holoscan-sdk/blob/v1.0.3/python/holoscan/operators/holoviz/__init__.py#L100-L182) was defined in the `__init__.py` to allow passing a simple Python dict for the `tensors` argument and any corresponding InputSpec classes are automatically created in its constructor before calling the underlying Python bindings class.

+(customizing-python-emit-receive-of-cpp-types)=

 ### Customizing the C++ types a Python operator can emit or receive

-In some instances, users may wish to be able to have a Python operator receive and/or emit a custom C++ type.
+In some instances, users may wish to be able to have a Python operator receive and/or emit other custom C++ types.
 As a first example, suppose we are wrapping an operator that emits a custom C++ type.
 We need any downstream native Python operators to be able to receive that type.
 By default the SDK is able to handle the needed C++ types for built in operators like `std::vector<holoscan::ops::HolovizOp::InputSpec>`.
-The SDK provides an `EmitterReceiverRegistry` class that 3rd party projects can use to register `receiver` and `emitter` methods for any custom C++ type that needs to be handled.
+The SDK provides an `EmitterReceiverRegistry` class that third-party projects can use to register `receiver` and `emitter` methods for any custom C++ type that needs to be handled.
 To handle a new type, users should implement an `emitter_receiver<T>` struct for the desired type as in the example below.
 We will first cover the general steps necessary to register such a type and then cover where some steps may be omitted in certain simple cases.

 #### Step 1: define emitter_receiver<T>::emit and emitter_receiver<T>::receive methods